MehrojOfficial/GSI_Rosemary/README.md

 # GSI INSTALLIATION PROCESS
 Everything to boot any GSI on Redmi Note 10S/11 SE India/Poco M5S

+### ⚠️ If you are stuck on some step re-register drivers (Except one mentioned to take a certain amount of time)

 **BEFORE STARTING:**
   1. Backup all your data
   2. Choose correct GSI image